 Munich claims to be one of the most cycle-friendly German cities, with many cycling lanes, bike paths, and sidewalks.
-Now, get ready to explore seven exciting tourist attractions of Munich by bike (PS.
-Information about how to rent a bike for your Munich tour is at the bottom of the article).
+As such it is truly pretty simple to grab a Munich bike rental for either a few hours or even for a day.

-2. Rent your bike from one of the many locations through the city.
-24/7 pick-up available.
+2. Rent your Munich city bike from one of the many locations in the city.
+24/7 Pick-up available.

 3. Find your bike and tap “Unlock” and the app will open the bike’s electronic lock.